Title Screen Film Genre(s), Title, Year, (Country), Length, Director, Description

 Rain Man (1988), 134 minutes, D: Barry Levinson

-This Best Picture-winning drama paired two actors who delivered superb character performances: Tom Cruise (as boastful yuppie California car dealer Charlie Babbit) and co-star Dustin Hoffman (as Raymond) - brothers unknown to each other, forgotten and separated at infancy.
+This Best Picture-winning drama, a comedy road film, paired two actors who delivered superb character performances: Tom Cruise (as boastful yuppie California car dealer Charlie Babbitt) and Oscar-winning co-star Dustin Hoffman (as Raymond) - brothers unknown to each other, forgotten and separated at infancy.
 Institutionalized older sibling Raymond was awarded a $3 million inheritance in trust when their wealthy estranged father died.
-During a cross-country road trip and kidnapping from Ohio to California (with an entertaining detour to Las Vegas), Raymond revealed his self-absorbed, anxious, autistic-idiot savant condition (with an amazing memory and facility with numbers), while the shallow, selfish, greedy and exasperated Charlie attempted to separate him from the lion's-share of the money.
-However, their relationship and bond intensified and grew touching as they developed a caring and connected understanding for each other, and Charlie's initial plan to wheel-and-deal his brother to give up the fortune had a change of heart.
+During a cross-country road trip and kidnapping from Cincinnati, Ohio to California (with an entertaining detour to Las Vegas), Raymond revealed his self-absorbed, anxious, autistic-idiot savant condition (with an amazing memory and facility with numbers), while the shallow, selfish, greedy and exasperated Charlie attempted to separate him from the lion's-share of the money.
+Hoffman personified Raymond perfectly (without caricaturing), using a stiff gait, cocked head, a reliance on routines, and endless chatter.
+Popular catchphrases have often been quoted from the dialogue, such as: "Kmart sucks," "I'm an excellent driver," and "Ten minutes to Wapner."
+The memorable car trip brought about self-discovery, values reassessment and reconciliation.
+Their relationship and bond intensified and grew touching as they developed a caring and connected understanding for each other, and Charlie's initial plan to wheel-and-deal his brother to give up the fortune had a change of heart.
+In their tear-jerking emotional farewell scene, the two brothers, now bonded, touched heads together.

 The Thin Blue Line (1988), 101 minutes, D: Errol Morris